Distributed Learning with Dependent Samples: Step-stones for Analysis

 \section{Step-stones for Analysis}

 Since analysis technique based on Bernstein-type concentration inequality \cite{Modha1996} cannot provide optimal learning rates, we turn to utilizing the integral operator approach, just as \cite{Sun2010} did.
-However, our main tool is a recently developed integral operator technique in \cite{Blanchard2016,Lin2017,Guo2017}, which succeeds in deriving tight bounds for different differences between the integral operator $L_K$ and its empirical version.
-The following covariance inequality for Hilbert-valued strong mixing sequences \cite[Lemma 2.2]{Dehling1982}, which has been used in \cite{Sun2010} is another tool in our analysis.
+Our main novelties in the proof are the recently developed integral operator technique in \cite{Blanchard2016,Lin2017,Guo2017} and the following covariance inequality for Hilbert-valued strong mixing sequences \cite[Lemma 2.2]{Dehling1982}, with which we succeed in deriving tight bounds for operator differences in Lemmas \ref{Lemma:Operator-difference}-\ref{Lemma:Operator-difference-2}.